 - We have helped individuals avoid homelessness, get their GED, start a business, go back to college or obtain a higher paying job.

 - By helping individuals break the cycle of poverty, we are making a positive impact on the health of our community (people living in poverty have higher rates of disability and chronic illnesses and shorter life expectancies).

 - We have health and wellness education and activities.
 This area has an incidence of heart disease or diabetes that is twice that of the larger Louisville metro area.

 - $25 provides a month of health-focused classes for an adult

-- $100 covers the weekly cost of our Emergency Food Bank (helps insure we can be open 5 days a week)
+- $100 covers the weekly cost of our Emergency Food Bank, helping ensure we can be open five days a week.

-- $250 provides four weekly meetings for an adult or parent to meet with our Family Advocate and set goals to improve the quality of their life.
+- $250 provides four weekly meetings for an adult to meet with our Family Advocate and set goals to improve the quality of their life.